eugelogic/reactjs-basics/blog/2020-04-15-shouldcomponentupdate/index.md

 [Link to docs](https://reactjs.org/docs/react-component.html#shouldcomponentupdate)

-The `shouldComponentUpdate()` method ONLY exists for performance optimization.
+The `shouldComponentUpdate()` method ONLY exists for performance optimisation.

 Use `shouldComponentUpdate()` to let React know if a component’s output is NOT affected by the current change in state or props.